kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/README.md

  <img src='/Assests/Media/SelectDataDestination.gif' width='900' height='350'>

 1. Once the Data Warehouse is selected select Load to new tables option.
 1. The wizard will create the destination tables with the same name.
-You can preview each table if required.
+You can preview each table if required.</br> :grey_exclamation: **Hint** You need not wait for all the tables to be previewed.
+Click Next.
 1. Leave the default Settings page as is and proceed.
 1. You should be able to see the entire flow.